hphelion/documentation/migration-overview-reference.md

 		$ nova secgroup-create pgroup testing

-4. Edit the group using the steps in the [following 3ection](#securitygroupconsoleedit).
+4. Edit the group using the steps in the [following section](#securitygroupconsoleedit).

 ####Modifying a security group#### {#securitygrouppythedit}